Rolphs/BMI/README.md

 ## How the script works

 Running the script will prompt you for your weight in kilograms and height in meters (questions are displayed in Spanish).
+Values must fall within a sensible range (30–300 kg for weight and 0.5–2.5 m for height).
 It then computes your BMI, shows the associated classification (e.g. Normal, Alto) and prints a table highlighting your category.

 ## Prerequisites